 3 x 125g Mozzarella di Bufala, drained of liquid

 60g 22 month Parmigiano Reggiano (optional)

 4 medium free range eggs

-Once it is too thick to stir its time to get your hands in there.
+- Once it is too thick to stir, it is time to get your hands in there.
 Bring together all the flour to form a ball of dough.
 Remove from the bowl and place on a clean and lightly flavoured work surface.
 Knead for 10 minutes so that the dough has a springy texture and smooth surface.
 Divide into 4 and roll into small balls, then place on a floured tray and cover with a damp cloth or loose fitting cling film.
 Leave somewhere warm to prove for 45 minutes to an hour, or until they have doubled in size.

 - When ready to make the pizzas, lightly flour the work surface, place 1 piece of dough on top then flour again.
 Press the dough out with your finger tips whilst turning it to form a circle.
 At this stage you can use a rolling pin to roll the base out to about 25cm wide, adding a little more flour as you go to prevent sticking, or have a go at hand stretching it (and even tossing it in the air), but this is best described in an online video rather than just print.